mbocaneg/iot-fullstack/README.md

 # iot-fullstack
-A full-stack front-end/back-end solution for IOT purposes.
+A full-stack front-end/back-end IOT solution that logs weather data from connected sensors.
+Consists of a backend that logs sensor readings onto an SQLite database, and a frontend dashboard that visualizes and manages backend data.

 # Project Structure
 This project consists of three directories: